 Step 1: Recognize the Signs of Addiction

 There are many warning signs of addiction.
-From noticing a change in a person’s behavior to noticing your loved one acting dangerously and recklessly, the signs of addiction can be hiding in plain sight.
+From noticing a change in a person’s behavior to noticing a loved one acting dangerously and recklessly, the signs of addiction can hide in plain sight.

-Drug and alcohol addiction can lead to problems at home, issues at work, and deteriorating progress with school.
-If you notice any of these signs in your loved one, it may be time to take a step back and evaluate the whole picture.
+Drug and alcohol addiction can lead to problems at home, work issues, and deteriorating school performance.
+If a loved one shows these warning signs, it may be time to evaluate how to proceed.

-Step 2: Find Out If Your Loved One Is Open to the Idea of Rehab
+Step 2: Find Out If a Loved One Is Open to the Idea of Rehab

 However, if they say no, or become hostile when the idea is brought up, it may be time to hire a professional interventionist.
-An interventionist is experienced with helping addicts get to rehab; they are removed from the situation and can help make the transition easier.
+An interventionist is a trained specialist that can help family and friends get their loved ones to commit to a recovery plan; they are removed from the situation and can ensure a successful transition.

 Step 3: Research Treatment Options